CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 # NPM - The Package manager for Node.js
 Most of modern programming languages have some kind of a package manager, a way to share and use code.
-For JavaScript/Node that is NPM, node package manager.
+For JavaScript/Node that is NPM, a package manager for node modules.
 NPM is bundle with node and should be installed when you install node.js.
 NPM is the tool that help us to install, organize and use node packages.
 That could be modules developed by you or by other developers and that is available through the [NPM web site (https://www.npmjs.com/)](https://www.npmjs.com/).
 This could be used as a global service where developers contribute with modules  you can use in your applications.
 Remember, small core, many and small modules/packages.

 This text will focus on the use of NPM when you develop new node applications and not how you publish your own modules.
 This is not a complete guide so be prepared to seek information in the NPM-documentation.